Joe King (musician): Mainstream success

 The Fray released Movement EP in 2002.
 King sang lead on two songs on the EP: "It's for You" and "Where You Want To".

 The band released Reason EP in 2003, to some local acclaim in Denver.
 This prompted Epic Records to sign the band in 2004.

 The band's first album, How to Save a Life, released in 2005, brought the band mainstream success.
 Apart from playing guitar, King sang lead on the song, "Heaven Forbid", which was about his sister.
 He also gave backing vocals on "How to Save a Life", "Look After You" and "Trust Me".

 The band released their second album, The Fray, in 2009.
 The second single from the album, "Never Say Never", was written primarily by King from his perspective of his marriage.
 Apart from guitar, the second album also saw King singing a lot more: he supplied lead vocals on the song "Ungodly Hour" and on the bonus track "Uncertainty", and backing vocals on "Syndicate" and "Absolute".

 The band released Scars & Stories in 2012, with King singing lead on "Rainy Zurich".

+In 2022, Issac Slade left the Fray.
+Since then, King became the full-time lead vocalist after only performing lead vocals in at least one song per album.